 Colonies react differently, even when side-to-side in the same garden.
 Every beehive has a story.
 Learning how to understand and interpret what our bees tell us is important.
 That does take time.

-In considering beekeeping and the neighbors, it's important to consider how to bring up your plans with neighbors and how to educate them about bees, where there is misunderstanding.
+In considering beekeeping and neighbors, it’s important to consider how to raise your plans with neighbors and how to educate them about bees, where there is misunderstanding.

 Another perspective is to simply not tell them!

-Let's start with the easy part.
-Make sure it's legal first.
+Let’s start with the easy part.
+Make sure it’s legal first.
 Regardless of whether you plan to inform the neighbors, if you do so in a location where it is not legal (which is rare) then you are simply offering an easy target to the angry neighbor who finds out after the fact.
-So, just make sure you have the legal right to keep bees in your location first.
+Oh – and you are breaking the law (or at least some regulation).
+So, as a good and proud citizen, just make sure you have the legal right to keep bees in your location first.

 Assuming that, then you do have a decision to make.
-Some beekeepers make an intentional decision to just install bees, without telling the neighbors.
-The philosophy is that neighbors are uneducated about bees, overreact and are going to fight it regardless.
+Some beekeepers make an intentional decision to just install beehives, without telling the neighbors.
+The underlying philosophy is often that neighbors are uneducated about bees, overreact and are going to fight it regardless.

 We think this is a harsh oversimplification, at least most of the time.
 Most neighbors will be open to listening and many will take a genuine interest.
 That’s a best-case scenario – neighbors who both understand and want to enjoy your bees with you.